mabdelatty1987/vmm-v3-script/Lab/cn2/lab_exercise/lab1/README.md

 ## configuring SDN Gateway (vMX/MX)

-There will be multiple BGP peers:
+There will be multiple BGP peers on SDNGW:
 - between SDN gateway (MX) and node GW
 - between SDN gateway (MX) and contrail controller